ArnabhS/LearnSync/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the root directory and add the following:
+   Create a `.env` file in the server directory and add the following:

    ```
    MONGODB_URI=your_mongodb_connection_string